-WHY DO DARK CIRCLES OR BAGS FROM UNDER THE EYES?
+WHY DO YOU HAVE DARK CIRCLES OR BAGS UNDER YOUR EYES?

 Herniated fat pads are hereditary, you were born with it.
 As we age, the fat is pushed outward from the orbit, also our skin become more thinner and loses its elasticity so the fat is able to appear more prominent.
 Additionally, we lose medial cheek fat which creates a flatness/depression that we did not have when we were young.
 All these factors cause the puffiness or dark circles to appear more prominent as we age.